How to De-Stress While You Work

 10. Listen to music

 Drown out the world and enjoy the happiness that comes from listening to your favorite tunes.
 If you’re feeling overly anxious and jittery, play music that is calming and soothing.
 In fact, numerous studies have shown that relaxing music significantly decreases cortisol levels (a steroid hormone that regulates your bodies response to stress and danger).
+There are plenty of playlists that can help improve productivity, while simultaneously calming you down.
 For an extra mood-boosting kick, tap and sing along to upbeat music that puts you in the groove.

 11. Play with your furry friends